30 Awesome Things to do in Melbourne

 30. Bourke St Mall and Melbourne Central

-There’s plenty of places to go shopping in Melbourne, but the best are perhaps Bourke Street Mall and Melbourne Central.
+There’s plenty of places to go shopping in Melbourne, but the best is perhaps Bourke Street Mall and Melbourne Central.

 Melbourne Central is more of a mall, as it occupies multiple levels and has a multitude of shops.
 There’s a gym, and restaurants as well as the shops, so it’s definitely worth checking out!

 Where to stay in Melbourne

 If you’re at where to stay in Melbourne, then you will no doubt realise that there is a lot of choices!

 Whether you want to stay in a hostel or hotel, there is a lot of backpacker accommodation in Australia and Melbourne is no exception!
 The good thing is, that there is something for everyone’s budget!

-You can stay in really cheap hostels, or you can stay in luxury hotels, if you wish!
+You can stay in really cheap hostels, or you can stay in luxury hotels if you wish!
 There’s a wealth of hostels in Melbourne, so you shouldn’t have too much difficulty finding something that suits you!